 How to Rotate Items in The Sims 4 – PC, PlayStation 4, and Xbox One

-As we mentioned, rotating items in The Sims 4 is a piece of cake, and there are actually a couple of different ways to do it depending on which platform you’re using.
+Rotating items in The Sims 4 is a piece of cake, and there are actually a couple of different ways to do it, depending on which platform you’re using.
 There is no right or wrong way necessarily, but certain methods will be better than others depending on what you want to do.

 Related: The Sims 4 Cheats – Level 10 Skills